apache/dolphinscheduler/docs/docs/en/guide/task/chunjun.md

-# CHUNJUN
+# ChunJun

 ## Overview

-CHUNJUN task type for executing CHUNJUN programs.
-For CHUNJUN nodes, the worker will execute `${CHUNJUN_HOME}/bin/start-chunjun` to analyze the input json file.
+ChunJun task type for executing ChunJun programs.
+For ChunJun nodes, the worker will execute `${CHUNJUN_HOME}/bin/start-chunjun` to analyze the input json file.

 ## Create Task